Maharjn/READMEGenerator/output/README.md

 This application is a command-line application(node.js) that dynamically generates a professional README.md file from a user's input using the Inquirer package

 ## Installation
-npm install inquirer is required
+'npm init' and 'npm install inquirer' is required

 ## Usage
  It will generate the professional README.md file using the user input for the future projects